|The Baltimore rowhouse defines whole parts of the City|

 (see also my earlier blog Vacants to Value)

 What is the Anatomy of the Rowhouse?

 The standard American rowhouse is made from brick and timber.
-Bearing brick walls on the sides (4" for each party wall adding up to two rows of brick separating the parties), bricks also in the front but often times just leaning a against wood framing (veneer wall), sometimes, here too, two rows of brick making a bearing wall.
+Bearing brick walls on the sides (4" for each party wall adding up to two rows of brick separating the two "dwelling units"), bricks also in the front but often times just leaning against wood framing (veneer wall), sometimes, here too, two rows of brick making a bearing wall.
 (Supporting mostly itself since the timber frames get supported by the side walls).
 Oh, and here we need to mention a Baltimore specialty: "Formstone".
-The front brick is covered with a thick cement stucco which is artfully molded to look like stone veneer including mortar "joints".
+The front brick covered with a thick cement stucco which is artfully molded to look like stone veneer including mortar "joints".
 This treatment was fashionable right before and after WW II when many original brick facades needed their first repairs.
 A sure fire sign of "gentrification" today is the removal of formstone in favor of the historically correct exposed brick.
 (Of course, gentrification also loves to expose the brick inside, a practice that preservationists frown upon as unhistoric).

 Small two story rowhouse plan and basement

 wider three story rowhouse with narrow rear and slot for daylight

 Some of the grander rowhouses that would not tolerate narrow rooms in a skinny back would have air shafts of quite small dimensions going down the center allowing for, at least, bathrooms to have some light and ventilation plus some middle rooms for servants with minimal daylight.
 Those bigger rowhouses, designed for the rich, had plenty of tall windows front and back bringing light pretty far back into the center.
 Harvesting light and air even more efficiently, those grander houses also had pretty large glazed and operable transom windows above highly decorated doors, allowing a breeze to go through the house from front to back.